 Panic disorder

-A panic attack develops into something called panic disorder when a person worries so much about having another attack that she begins to avoid places or situations that she associates with them.
+A panic attack develops into something called panic disorder when a person worries so much about having another attack that they begin to avoid places or situations that they associate with them.

 Not everyone who has a single panic attack goes on to develop a full-blown disorder.
 Some have the experience but dismiss it as an uncomfortable aberration that they hope won’t happen again.
 But in someone who is predisposed to anxiety disorders, Dr. Bubrick notes, the pathway in the brain that assesses for threats may be hyperactive.
 Avoiding another attack becomes an overriding priority.